deltachat/deltachat-pages/en/spec.md

 The messenger MUST search incoming messgages for the group-id in the following headers: `Chat-Group-ID`, `Message-ID`, `In-Reply-To` and `References` (in this order).

-If the messenger find a valid and existant group-id, the message MUST be assigned to the given group.
+If the messenger finds a valid and existent group-id, the message MUST be assigned to the given group.
-If the messenger find a valid but not existatnt group-id, the messenger MAY create a new group.
+If the messenger finds a valid but not existent group-id, the messenger MAY create a new group.
 If no group-id is found, the message MAY be assigned to a normal single-user chat with the email-address given in `From`.